vmware/vic-product/docs/setup/beta/install-configure-vch.md

 ```
 ### Deploying a first container

-We are now going to pull the busybox image.
-Note we need to use the --tls option to allow secure communication between the Docker client and the Docker host.
-(This can be disabled by adding `--no-tls` to vic-machine create):
+We are now going to pull the busybox image:
 ```
-root@photonOSvm1 [ ~ ]# docker --tls pull busybox
+root@photonOSvm1 [ ~ ]# docker pull busybox
 Using default tag: latest
 Pulling from library/busybox
 a3ed95caeb02: Pull complete